-Man who stabbed friend multiple times admits murder
+Man who stabbed friend multiple times sentenced after admitting murder

 Main article content

-A man who stabbed his friend multiple times in an attack at his Syston home has pleaded guilty to his murder.
+A man who stabbed his friend multiple times in an attack at his Syston home has been sentenced to life imprisonment after pleading guilty to murder.

 Kaylon Wilson, 21, told police he had been thinking about causing harm to 24-year-old Connor Black following an incident the previous week.